AharonSambol/PrettyPrintTree/README.md

 The label lambda should return a string, if there should be no label then None or False.

+NOTE: Currently this only works on vertical trees

 ```python
 pt = PrettyPrintTree(
     lambda x: x.children,